-Edward and Catherine Higgins Carroll FamilyCarroll Witherell Fultz provided much of the research on which this family history is based.
+Carroll Witherell Fultz provided much of the research on which this family history is based.
 Geralyn Wood Barry found Edward's baptism in Ballyneety, the Carroll-Higgins marriage in Herbertstown. and son Patrick's birth in Stonepark.
-Barbara Schaefer Dhein, Sheila Carroll Kippner, and Maureen Lyons Carroll contributed to this family history.
+Barbara Schaefer Dhein, Sheila Carroll Krippner, and Maureen Lyons Carroll contributed to this family history.

-Index Ireland Map Chicago Map Census Directories Descendants Home Page
+Index Census Directories Descendants Home Page

 Less than two months after the Carrolls arrived in America, they were recorded in the 1880 U.S. census.
 The censustaker came on June 3.
 It showed them living on the Near West Side at 683 14th Street (1634 W. 14th Street after 1909).
 This was in Holy Family Parish, a large Irish parish run by the Jesuits at 1080 W. 12th Street (renamed Roosevelt Road five months after the death of Theodore Roosevelt in 1919).
 In the 1880 census, Edward and Catherine Carroll lived next door to Patrick and Elizabeth Cagney Carroll, who lived at 681 14th Street.
 Patrick was a plasterer.
-Patrick and Elizabeth had immigrated from Ireland to Illinois about 20 years earlier because their oldest child was born in Illinois in 1859.
+Patrick and Elizabeth had immigrated from Ireland to Illinois over 20 years earlier because their oldest child was born in Illinois in 1859.
 Patrick Carroll was eight years older than Edward Carroll.
-They were probably brothers or cousins.
+They were probably brothers.
 In the 1870 census, Patrick and Elizabeth Carroll were living in Jefferson Township at the Cook County Poor House, called Dunning, where Patrick was the warden and Elizabeth was the matron.
 With ten other live-in employees, all Irish immigrants, Patrick and Elizabeth had charge of 424 residents: 279 paupers and 145 insane.
 Jefferson Township was annexed to Chicago in 1889.
 Dunning is now the Chicago Read Mental Health Center.
 Patrick's 1894 obituary said that he was a Cook County commissioner and was three times elected County Commissioner.
 It also said he was a native of Ballineety, County Limerick, and came to America when a very young man settling in Chicago.

 The 1880 census shows Edward working as a roofer, while the 1880 city directory shows him working as a carpenter.
 The 1880 census shows the four oldest boys working: Thomas in the stock yards, John and Patrick at a liquor store, and David, age 13, in a lumber yard.
 Sometime between 1888 and 1890, the family moved a half block north to 239 Hastings Street (1627 W. Hastings Street after 1909).
 The 1890-1892 city directories show David working as a fireman.
 In 1890, Edward and Catherine's son James J. Carroll, age 20, was listed for the first time in the Chicago city directory as a steamfitter.
 This was to be his lifelong occupation and that of his son Thomas, his son Thomas, and his son Thomas.
 In 1893, the family moved back to 14th Street, to 635 W. 14th Street (1538 W. 14th Street after 1909).
 On October 25, 1893, Edward and Catherine's son James J. Carroll married Margaret Powell.
 They were married at Holy Family Church by Father J. L. Weinmand.
 Margaret was born in Detroit.
 Her parents were John and Bridget Brophy Powell, both born in Ireland.
 James worked as a steam fitter.
 In the 1900 census, the family was living in North Lawndale at 1499 W. 15th Place (2724 W. 15th Place after 1909).
 This was 1.7 miles west of Edward and Catherine and a block from Douglas Park.
 In January 1894, Edward and Catherine's son Patrick Carroll, 29, died.
 Catherine purchased a plot at Calvary Cemetery (Section X, Block 15, Lot N4).
-On August 5, 1894, Patrick Carroll died.
-Patrick and Elizabeth Carroll lived next door to Edward and Catherine Carroll on 14th Street.
-He was a native of Ballineety, County Limerick.
+On August 5, 1894, Patrick Carroll, Edward's older brother or cousin, died at age 70.
+Patrick and Elizabeth Carroll lived down the street from Edward and Catherine Carroll on 14th Street.

+Patrick Carroll had married Elizabeth Cagney in Chicago at St. Patrick's Church on January 9, 1858.
+Witnesses were J.W.
+Helan and Bridget Coffey.
+See: Find A Grave.
 Patrick Carroll Death Certificate In the 1900 census, widow Eliza Carroll, 64, was living with daughter Eliza Carroll, 26, on 15th Street in Chicago.
 Widow Eliza had immigrated in 1854.
 Sometime between 1894 and 1897, the family moved a few blocks to 522 S. Wood Street (1129 S. Wood Street after 1909).
 A year later, the family moved a few blocks to 658 S. Ashland Avenue (1419 S. Ashland Avenue after 1909).
 On September 20, 1899, Edward and Catherine's son David William Carroll, age 31, and Emma Magdalen Starke, age 21, were married by Father James J. Curran, S.J., assistant pastor of Holy Family Church.
 David was a patrolman with the Chicago Police Department.
 In 1899 or 1900, Edward and Catherine's daughter Mary Carroll, age 17, and John J. Moran, age 19, were married.
 John was a steamfitter.
 In the 1920 census, they were living at 1927 W. 22nd Place.
 On January 3, 1900, Edward and Catherine's son Thomas M. Carroll, 39, and Alice E. Roach, 28, were married.
 Thomas was a saloon keeper in the 1900 census.
 They lived at 647 S. Ashland Avenue.
 David and Emma's first child, Catherine E. Carroll, was born on July 24, 1900.
 In 1901, Edward and Catherine moved with David and Emma and John to 756 W. 14th Place (1653 W. 14th Place after 1909).
 In 1902, Edward and Catherine moved with David and Emma and John to St. Charles Borromeo Parish at 14 Cypress (913 S. Hoyne Avenue after 1909) in Chicago, Illinois.
 St. Charles Borromeo Parish, at 2060 W. 12th Street (Roosevelt Road), was opened in 1885 and closed in 1968.
 David and Emma's second child, David Carroll, was born in 1902.
 On October 28, 1903, Edward and Catherine's daughter Anna Frances Carroll married George F.McDonough.
 On July 13, 1904, Edward and Catherine's son Thomas M. Carroll, 43, died.
 He was a saloon keeper.
 He was survived by his wife Alice, 32.
 He was a native of Ballybricken, County Limerick.
 His obituary was published in the Citizen, a weekly newspaper established by Irish-born John F. Finerty (1846-1908) in Chicago in 1882.

 Thomas M. Carroll Death Certificate David and Emma's third child, Mary Anastasia Carroll, was born October 20, 1904, but died of whooping cough seven weeks later on December 6, 1904.
 She was survived by her brother David and her sister Catherine.
 David and Emma purchased a plot at Mount Carmel Cemetery, to bury Mary (Section F, Block 3, Lot S4).
 In 1905, Edward and Catherine, and their son John, moved to 1165 W. 13th Street (2146 W. 13th Street after 1909) in St. Charles Borromeo Parish.
-David and Emma's fourth child, Edward William Carroll was born February 11, 1906. | ||||||
+David and Emma's fourth child, Edward William Carroll was born February 11, 1906. | ||||||||

 Edward Dies in 1906 at Age 71Death Certificate Cemetery Record On April 26, 1906, Edward Carroll died of nephritis.
 He was 71 years old.
 Edward was buried in the plot that Catherine had purchased in 1894 to bury Patrick Carroll.
 The plot is at Calvary Cemetery (Section X, Block 15, Lot N4, in from Moore).
 Chicago Daily News, April 26, 1906